-The DSA office arranges occasional workshops on a range of issues affecting the Residential System.
+By popular request, the DoS Division arranges occasional workshops on a range of issues affecting the residential system.
 All wardens are expected to attend these relaxed and informal discussions.
-They are well advertised and are held between 5pm - 6:30pm, accompanied by light snacks.
-Topics which covered ranges from homophobia, eating disorders, dealing with Suicide, alcohol abuse, racism and xenophobia, rape and sexual assault, student discipline and harassment, student protests.
-Wardens are welcome to approach the Office of the Director of Student Affairs with further suggestions for topics.
+They are well advertised and are held between 5 and 6 in the evenings, accompanied by light snacks.
+Topics during the past 2 years have included Homophobia, Eating Disorders and Dealing with Suicide, alcohol abuse, racism and xenophobia, rape and sexual assault, student discipline and harassment and stalking.
+Wardens are welcome to approach the Office of the Dean of Students with further suggestions for topics.